sudheerj/reactjs-interview-questions/README.md

 38. ### What is children prop?

-Children is a prop(this.prop.children) that allow you to pass components as data to other components, just like any other prop you use.
+**A Children prop** is a prop(this.prop.children) that allow you to pass components as data to other components, just like any other prop you use.
 There are a number of methods available in the React API to work with this prop.
 These include React.Children.map, React.Children.forEach, React.Children.count, React.Children.only, React.Children.toArray.

 A simple usage of children prop looks as below,